danyuchn/GMAT-score-report-analysis/analysis-framework/section-doc-en/en-gmat-di-v1.3.md

         - **Independent `MSR` Time Checks (Priority over Slow/Fast/Normal classification):**
             - **Reading Time Check (for the first question of the group):** Calculate `msr_reading_time` (defined in Chapter 0).
 If `msr_reading_time` > `msr_reading_threshold` (1.5 minutes), trigger specific diagnostic parameter `` `DI_MSR_READING_COMPREHENSION_BARRIER` `` and record diagnostic action: "`MSR` group reading time is long.
 Ask student to recall source material absorption barrier (Vocabulary, Sentence structure, Domain, Chart, Cross-tab information integration)."
 Recommend secondary evidence if recall fails.
-            - **Single Question Response Time Check (for non-first questions):** Check `question_time`.
-If `question_time` > `msr_single_q_threshold` (1.5 minutes), trigger specific diagnostic parameter `` `DI_MSR_SINGLE_Q_BOTTLENECK` `` and record diagnostic action: "Response time for this question within the `MSR` group is long.
-Ask student to recall the barrier (Reading question, Locating info, Options)."
-Recommend secondary evidence if recall fails.
-            - *Note:* These two checks are performed independently to capture specific `MSR` time issues.
-Their triggered parameters and actions are separate from the subsequent "Slow" classification based on group overtime but should be aggregated into the final report.
+            - *Note:* This check is performed independently to capture specific `MSR` reading efficiency issues.
+Its triggered parameter and action are separate from the subsequent "Slow" classification but should be aggregated into the final report.

         - **D.1. `Math Related`**
             - **Slow & Wrong (`is_slow` & `is_correct`==`False`):**